FIRST 15 - FEATURE & TV PILOT

 All genres are welcome.

-• A phone call with one of the judges to give them notes or advice on how to proceed with the script.
+• A phone call with one of the judges (Writer and/or Development Exec) to give them notes or advice on how to proceed with their script.

 • Any introductions we can make to producers depending upon the content.